roshankonda98/kubeflow-sentiment-analysis/README.md

 # kubeflow-sentiment-analysis
-Training a sentiment analysis model based on Twitter Data with kubeflow pipelines
+Training a sentiment analysis model based on Twitter Data with kubeflow pipelines.
+Data taken from kaggle Twitter US Airline Sentiment dataset which was originally sourced from Crowdflower's Data for Everyone.